anime-db/anime-db/README.md

     cd bin
     ./service restart

-After restart, open on another computer in the browser address <http://{ip_addres}:56780/>, where {ip_addres} is the IP address of the computer on which the application is runnin
+After restart, open on another computer the browser with address <http://{ip_addres}:56780/>, where {ip_addres} is the IP address of the computer on which the application is running